uwidcit/flaskmvc/readme.md

 # Deploying
 You can deploy your version of this app to heroku by clicking on the "Deploy to heroku" link above.

-# Intializing the Database
+# Initializing the Database
 When connecting the project to a fresh empty database ensure the appropriate configuration is set then file then run the following command.
-This must aslo be execuited once when running the app on heroku by opening the heroku console, executing bash and running the command in the dyno.
+This must aslo be executed once when running the app on heroku by opening the heroku console, executing bash and running the command in the dyno.

 ```
 $ flask init